 Courses focus on cold foods, hot foods, baking, nutrition, safety and sanitation, and general restaurant operations.
-Complete the program by taking classes exclusively on weekdays.

 What can I do with this certificate?

 Career options: Gain entry-level employment as a cook, menu planner, dining room manager or other culinary positions.

 Academic options: Continue your studies by completing the Associate of Applied Science degree.

 Important information about the educational debt, earnings, and completion rates of students who attended this program

 A grade of C or better is required for graduation.

 |CUL 140||Culinary Principles||3|

 |CUL 150||Garde Manger||3|

 |CUL 160||Bakery and Pastry Production I||3|